Survey Methods for Ocean Economic Activity

 The statistical business register is the foundation for business surveys targeting ocean industries.
 A business register is a central listing, usually maintained by the national statistical office or taxation authority, that contains information on all establishments and enterprises within an economy[1].
 For each unit, the register typically records industry classification, geographic location, employment size, turnover, and ownership characteristics[2].

 The UN Guidelines on Statistical Business Registers provides best practices for the development and maintenance of business registers[3].
-For ocean accounting purposes, the business register serves three critical functions:
+For ocean accounting purposes, the business register serves three critical functions, summarised in Table 3.1.1 below.

 Within the structure of a business register, establishments classified to ocean-relevant industries can be identified using the International Standard Industrial Classification (ISIC)[4].
 For guidance on how these classifications are applied within ocean accounting, see TG-0.2 Overview of Relevant Statistical Standards.
-The key ISIC classes for the ocean economy include:
+The key ISIC classes for the ocean economy are set out in Table 3.1.
+This table covers the most commonly encountered codes; for the complete authoritative industry scope of ocean accounts, including the treatment of additional partially ocean-related industries, compilers should consult TG-3.3 Economic Activity Relevant to the Ocean.

 Table 3.1: ISIC codes for ocean-relevant industries[5]

-Beyond these directly identifiable industries, many establishments have partial ocean-related activity that cannot be captured through industry classification alone.
+Beyond the directly identifiable industries in Table 3.1, many establishments have partial ocean-related activity that cannot be captured through industry classification alone.
 For example, a construction company may undertake both land-based and marine construction projects.
 For such partially ocean-related industries, supplementary survey questions are required to determine the ocean share of economic activity[7].

 Survey design for tourism industries